 With Michael McDonnell and Andrew Schocket, Dr. Kars is editing a three-volume The Cambridge History of the American Revolution.
 Previously, she published Breaking Loose Together: The Regulator Rebellion in Pre-Revolutionary North Carolina (Chapel Hill: University of North Carolina Press, 2002).
 Her work has been supported by fellowships from The National Endowment for the Humanities, the American Historical Association, the Woodrow Wilson National Fellowship Foundation, the American Philosophical Society, the John Carter Brown Library, the European University Institute, the Huntington Library, and UMBC.

-After six years as chair of UMBC’s History Department, Dr. Kars joined the editorial board of International Labor and Working-Class History (ILWCH).
-She is now a senior editor.
+After six years as chair of UMBC’s History Department, Dr. Kars is a senior editor of International Labor and Working Class History.
 She has served as a board member and Vice-President of FEEGI (Forum on Early-Modern Empires and Global Interactions) and she has chaired prize committees for FEEGI, the AHA and the SHA.
 She regularly reviews for the Washington Post.
 Her website may be found at https://history.umbc.edu/facultystaff/full-time/marjoleine-kars/